 - Stanford Sites, including most websites built or supported by Stanford Web Services (e.g., english.stanford.edu, physics.stanford.edu, undergrad.stanford.edu).

 - Websites using proxy-type vanity URLs.
 To find out how to determine if your vanity URL is proxy-type, visit Web Address Change Issues and Answers.
 Examples:

 - Websites hosted at Stanford, but not using the www.stanford.edu service.
 Examples:

 - Websites such as www.gsb.stanford.edu and dlcl.stanford.edu hosted outside Stanford (e.g., on wordpress.com, Pantheon, Acquia).

-- Google Sites using Google Apps for Stanford.
+- Google Sites using G Suite (formerly Google Apps at Stanford).

 Websites that start with “www.stanford.edu” will be affected